 "Afraid of what?"
 She asked.

 "Oh, you know, having too good a time, stirring up old memories, rekindling an old flame?" he joked casually.
 Prue nodded slightly as he spoke as if she agreed.

-"Bye, Andy." she echoed and then looked back as the door to the manor opened and her three sisters came running out, Piper in the lead.
+"Bye, Andy." she echoed and then looked back at the door to the manor which opened and her three sisters came running out, Piper in the lead.